marcocpt/HSReplay.net/README.md

 Several settings such as Sentry, Influx and S3 are disabled by default.
 The default database engine is set to sqlite3.

+Various vendor libraries are required.
+Run `scripts/get_vendor_static.sh`.

+Node >v5.3 is required to compile the scripts.
+Run `npm install` in the source root.

 Run the dev server with `./manage.py runserver [host:port]`.
 Will run on `localhost:8000` by default.